 Sources usually go below the exhibit.
 For example, “Source: Bloomberg.”
 That’s a bare minimum citation.
 You may need to add more information about the source and the date of the data.
 Giving the date can be especially important when discussing economic or market data because the situation may have changed since the most recent published data.

 The Chicago Manual of Style is a good source for how to treat that information.
-Don’t have a copy of The Chicago Manual of Style?
+Don’t have a copy of the manual?
 Look at the guidelines for the CFA Institute’s Financial Analysts Journal or the Financial Planning Association’s Journal of Financial Planning.

 Does your exhibit rely on data generated by your company?
 Document that, too, using “Source: YOUR COMPANY NAME.”